rsandx/awesome-stable-diffusion/README.md

 * [PromptSearch](https://pagebrain.ai/promptsearch/?q=&page=1) - Yet another Stable Diffusion search engine but with public API
 * [Same Energy](https://same.energy/) - A visual search engine that returns images that have the same 'energy'.
 * [PublicPrompts](https://publicprompts.art/) - *Collection* of PublicPrompts
+* 🖊️ [aiTransformer Prompt Builder](https://aitransformer.net/PromptBuilder) - Help build text prompts intuitively using an Image To Text tool to generate detailed text descriptions from image, and 800+ special Textual Inversion terms and often-used generic terms with sample images.

 ### Specialized Usecases